Nadawoo/etwinbar/README.md

 - ✔️ Only 3 lines of HTML required to install it on you site
 - ✔️ Contains all the useful informations and links
+- ✔️ Customisable contents
 - ✔️ Responsive
-- ✔️ Doesn't break your CSS
+- ✔️ Doesn't break your CSS or JS

 # How to install the Eternaltwin footer on my site?
 ## 1) Install the EtwinBar library